 - Log in to SmartScan, and ensure the appropriate warehouse is selected.

 - Tap the Receipts module, then select Receive Against ASN.
-Note that the number displayed reflects the total amount of ASNs in Complete status for customers using RAASN within the selected warehouse.
-Only ASNs marked as Complete after enabling RAASN for a customer will populate in this section.
+Note that the number displayed reflects the total number of ASNs (receipts) in a Complete status for customers using RAASN within the selected warehouse.
+Only receipts marked as Complete after enabling RAASN for a customer will populate in this section.

 - The grid populates all Complete ASNs for the specified customer—the oldest transactions populating first.
 Ensure the relevant customer is selected, then open the relevant ASN using one of the following methods: